lzjqsdd/scikit-learn-doc-cn/doc/modules/decomposition.rst

 learning objects (see :ref:`SparseCoder`).

-The following image shows how a dictionary learned from 4x4 pixel image patches extracted from part of the image of a raccoon face looks like.
+The following image shows how a dictionary learned from 4x4 pixel image patches extracted from part of the image of Lena looks like.

 .. figure:: ../auto_examples/decomposition/images/plot_image_denoising_001.png